czytelny/vnerv/README.md

 Nevertheless basic idea is the same - sending events along channels and routes.

-## It is a 'WIP' repo.
-Library is not ready for usage

 ## Attach listeners
 To attach listener use `on` function and specify channel with callback:
 ```javascript